ravi6/MTS/README.md

             as parameters.
 Have to make special effort if you want the state of the passed object not changed between Timeout calls.

+* 29 Dec.
+Well expansion factor does indeed effect the nodes discovered, you have to make it larger than 1.4 to see the dramatic effect.
+Also, realized in order for the tree to expand, one need to make simulations only then you can get the selection process